-Not many will know of Joseph Philippe Lemercier Laroche who is notable for being one of only two men of colour to have died on the Titanic.
-The other was Victor Gaitan Andrea Giglio, valet to the famous millionaire playboy Ben Guggenheim.
+Not many will know of Joseph Philippe Lemercier Laroche who is notable for being the only black man to have died on the Titanic.

 Laroche descended directly from Haitian royalty.
 Jean-Jacques Dessalines, one of the major leaders of the Haitian Revolution (1791-1804) is an ancestor.
 At the time of the sinking of the Titanic, Joseph Laroche’s uncle, Dessalines Cincinnatus Leconte, was the president of Haiti

 In 1901, at age 15, he was sent to France to be educated, as so many of the young men of the black upper classes were accustomed.
 He travelled to Beauvais, France, where he hoped to join the high school to study engineering.

 While visiting nearby Villejuif Joseph met Miss Juliette Lafargue; After Joseph graduated and got his degree, he and Juliette were married in March of 1908.
 Their daughter Simonne was born 19 February 1909; a second daughter, Louise, was born prematurely on 2 July 1910 and suffered many subsequent medical problems.

 Despite his degree and being a cultured gentleman who spoke English and French fluently, Joseph couldn’t find a job because of his colour.
 Since the family needed more money to cope with Louise’s medical bills, Joseph decided to return to Haiti to find a better-paying engineering job, and the move was planned for 1913.